bananananacat/MBTI_Analysis/README.md

 ## Used algorithms

 - For preprocessing, we've removed punctuation and unnecessary information that didn't contain meangful text, conducted experiments with lemmatization and stemming, stemming turned out to be better.
-- We have chosen tf-idf to create embeddings.
+- We have chosen TF-IDF to create embeddings.
 - There was no explicit choice regarding the models; experiments were carried out with logistic regression, catboost, xgboost, and random forest.

 ## Metrics